 As customization becomes more and more popular, so does scripting.
 Through the power of scripting, companies have the opportunity to automate processes that would take more than a couple of clicks.
 Cheddar offers this service in our payment process so that you, and your customers, can customize payment plans accordingly.
 So what is scripting and how does Cheddar utilize it?

 At the very basic level, scripting is a type of coding language.
 It is used to automate processes that would otherwise take several steps to complete.
 For example, while you could transfer money manually every month, setting up automatic payments does it for you in fewer steps.
-Sticking to the bank analogy, scripting would be a specific bank whereas coding would be banks in general.
+Sticking to the bank analogy, scripting would be a specific bank whereas coding would be banked in general.

 While many people tend to confuse scripting with coding (or programming in general), there is an easy way to remember the difference.
 Programming is used for static features like the layout or overall appearance of a website.
 Scripting would be you telling the website to “do something.”
 This makes your overall website dynamic and easier for the consumers to use.

-For the most part client-side scripting is used for simple processes like page navigation, data validation, and formatting.
+For the most part, client-side scripting is used for simple processes like page navigation, data validation, and formatting.
 While this is a helpful utilization, you can do so much more.

 To start, here’s an excerpt from our knowledgebase: